English/Humanities

 ENGL 217 COMIC BOOKS AS LITERATURE

-Comic Books as Literature?
-Understandably, skeptics may scoff at the idea, viewing comics as merely kids’ stuff.
-However, in recent years, comic books have become accepted as a respected form of art and literature by scholars, critics, and faculty alike.
-This course will examine the academic value of comics and graphic novels through study of their history, specialized artistic and literary techniques, and development as narratives.
-Students will be required to learn and apply elements of literature and sequential art as used by noted comic writers and illustrators such as Will Eisner, William Gaines, Scott McCloud, Paul Chadwick, Alan Moore, Art Speigelman, and Alex Ross.
-Three hours lecture per week.
+Comic books as literature?
+Certainly, skeptics will scoff at the idea.
+However, in recent years, comic books have become accepted as a respected form of literature by scholars, critics, and faculty alike.
+Students in this course examine the academic value of comic books and graphic novels through study of their history, similarity to other forms of literature, their own specialized literary and artistic techniques, and development as compelling narratives.

-Prerequisites include Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102) AND one literature course or permission of instructor.
+Prerequisites Composition and the Spoken Word (ENGL 101) AND one literature course or permission of instructor.

 ENGL 218 SCIENCE FICTION WORKSHOP